Funding AI for Good: A Call for Meaningful Engagement: Introduction

 Funding documents in our corpus overwhelmingly mobilized AI against large-scale social problems that cannot be fully addressed with any single intervention (notably public health and development).
 Yet several funding documents framed AI's potential as deterministically beneficial and positioned AI interventions as solutions to these social problems while skirting contextual and stakeholder specificity.
-Some others scoped interventions to more well-defined sub-problems and explicitly acknowledged both AI's benefits and risks.
-Expected outcomes of funding programs in our dataset frequently centered on technical deliverables, while a subset adopted broader success metrics attentive to benefits to the communities involved.
+Some other documents scoped interventions to more well-defined sub-problems and explicitly acknowledged both AI's benefits and risks.
+Expected outcomes expressed in the funding documents in our dataset frequently centered on technical deliverables, while a subset adopted broader success metrics attentive to benefits to the communities involved.
 Furthermore, although interdisciplinary collaboration was widely encouraged, funding documents varied in their emphasis and scaffolding of community engagement and who were considered ``experts.''
-With a few exceptions, expectations for community engagement stopped at a consultation mode towards later stages of projects (e.g., implementation stage), where community stakeholders were expected to provide inputs but not able to shape the broader project scopes.
+With a few exceptions, expectations for community engagement stopped at a consultation mode towards later stages of projects (e.g., implementation stage), where community stakeholders were expected to provide inputs but not be able to shape the broader project scopes.